Train Ticket Fare by Indian Railway

 Rajdhani / Duronto Express Trains Fare Table

-Rajdhani or Duronto Express Trains Fare Table for 2020 is as follows.
+Rajdhani or Duronto Express Trains Fare Table.
 Please note all the fares are showed as Base fare only.

 Jan Shatabdi Trains Fare Table